 It is an option for a student with a disability or impairment to take a reduced course load while retaining a full-time status.
-To request a reduced course load, a student must provide appropriate and recent documentation to the Director of Disability Services.
+To request a reduced course load, a student must provide appropriate and recent documentation to the director of Disability Services.
 Reduced loads are processed on a semester by semester basis.
-In addition, the student must meet with the Director to discuss this request, submit a formal written request, and apply for a Petition for Variance on the E-Forms by the second day of Add/Drop.
-Following the request, the Manager will inform the student as to whether the request is approved or denied.
+In addition, the student must meet with the director to discuss this request, submit a formal written request, and apply for a Petition for Variance on the E-Forms by the Add/Drop deadline.
+Following the request, the director will inform the student as to whether the request is approved or denied.
 Note: A reduced course load in no way jeopardizes the full-time status of a student with a disability.
 It may, however, jeopardize the financial support a student receives from the college or the government.
 Thus, if a student requests a reduced course load, he/she must first speak with a representative from the Student Financial Services located on the third floor of Hollister Hall.

 The Office of Disability Services makes a concerted effort to provide a student with a private / small group room in which to take his/her exams if this request is reasonable.

 Time and a half is the amount of time students will receive for quizzes and exams unless there are serious mitigating circumstances outlined specifically in the student’s documentation dictating otherwise.
 A student must not expect to receive more than time and a half unless his/her academic accommodation letter specifically states otherwise.